-7 Concluding Remarks
+6 Concluding Remarks

 We have provided means to identify flexibility structures that are throughput optimal and adaptable to changes in the environment, manifested by perturbations in arrival and/or service rates.
 Our approach is not only intuitive but is also computationally efficient.
-To accomplish this, we have extended the notion of a bottleneck to queueing networks with flexible, heterogeneous servers, so that the bottleneck may include several queues and servers.
+To accomplish this, we have introduced the notion of a bottleneck set of tasks to queueing networks with flexible, heterogeneous servers, so that the bottleneck set may include several queues and servers.
 As a result, we have identified minimal conditions that should be required of any flexibility structure, if possible.
 We have further specialized these results to obtain insights for more specific structures, including chains.